By Allison Campbell-Jensen

 One of the team who invented the Coventor ventilator wanted to know its impact — not its treatment impact, as it had only recently been approved by the FDA.
 He wanted to know its news impact, so he contacted the Health Sciences Libraries’ Policy & News Media Impact Service.

-An anesthesiologist who was on the team that invented the Coventor ventilator requested a report.
+Stephen Richardson, an anesthesiologist who was on the team that invented the Coventor ventilator, requested a report.
 The Policy & News Media Impact Service team found 66 references to the ventilator, a very low-cost, low-tech approach to pumping air into lungs of patients suffering from COVID-19.
 The references included newspapers, magazines, TV stories, radio shows, blogs, and websites — everything but word of mouth.

 Richardson shared the results with colleagues via email and one responded: “I had no idea that the Libraries could do that.”
 Yes, they can.